Warrant (American band): Peak of popularity (1988–1993)

-The band's momentum at this point carried them to further success with the much anticipated second album Cherry Pie in 1990.
-Once more produced by Beau Hill, the album's title track was released as the first single and immediately propeled itself to a top 10 placing in the American singles chart.
+In 1990, the band then released their much anticipated second album Cherry Pie.
+Once more produced by Beau Hill, the album's title track was released as the first single and immediately was placed in the top 10 of the American singles chart.
 The album had tentatively been titled 'Uncle Tom's Cabin' after the original opening track.
 However, the label wanted an 'anthem' track, resulting in Lane coming up with "Cherry Pie" and the track becoming not only the lead cut but the album's title track.
 The video for the song employed model actress Bobbie Brown, whom Lane would later marry.

 The album charted at No. 7 on The Billboard 200 and featured guest appearances by Poison's C.C.
 DeVille, Danger Danger's Bruno Ravel and Steve West, and Fiona.
-The album, which spawned the hit singles "Cherry Pie" (Featured in Guitar Hero II), "Uncle Tom's Cabin" (the acoustic intro was performed by Eric Oswald – Jani's brother), "Blind Faith" and "I Saw Red" which also reached the Top Ten in the United States, and the album went on to sell three million copies.
+The album, which spawned the hit singles "Cherry Pie" (Featured in Guitar Hero II), "Uncle Tom's Cabin" (the acoustic intro was performed by Eric Oswald – Jani's brother), "Blind Faith" and "I Saw Red" which also reached the Top Ten in the United States, and three million copies of the album were sold.

 The release of "Cherry Pie" was followed by a world tour with Poison, which ended in January 1991 after a conflict between the two bands over stage room.
 The band's European tour with David Lee Roth was cut short after Lane fractured several ribs in a stage dive in Birmingham, England.
 Warrant soon returned to touring, headlining shows in America on their 'Blood, Sweat And Beers' tour, supported by FireHouse and Trixter.

 The band released their second video album Cherry Pie: Quality You Can Taste in 1991.
 The video features backstage interviews, concert clips including a preview of the band's next album and all the music videos from Cherry Pie.

 In 1992, Warrant released their third album the critically acclaimed Dog Eat Dog.
 The record achieved only moderate commercial success compared with the first two albums, but still sold over 500,000 copies reaching Gold status and charting at No. 25 on the U.S. charts.
 While the record suffered poor sales performance in America, it was still considered as Warrant's strongest record, and a favorite among many devoted fans.
 The band snared a European touring slot, playing a number of shows on the "Monsters Of Rock" festival, headlined by Iron Maiden.
 The album featured the singles "Machine Gun", "The Bitter Pill", and "The Hole in my Wall".

 Warrant also cut two tracks for the Gladiator movie in a cover version of Queen's anthem "We Will Rock You" and "The Power".